 With the relaxed entry quarantine requirements to enter Indonesia and Bali, and with the popular peak season fast approaching.
 The fact that Bali is one of the first countries in South East Asia to open the borders for international tourists, makes it the perfect destination for a (well-needed) getaway.

 If for any reason you arrive in Indonesia or Bali, without a valid coronavirus PCR test.
 Then you will need to quarantine at your own expense.
 If this is the case, you will be taken from the airport to a quarantine hotel where a PCR test will be carried out.
 Once the results of the PCR test are processed you will be free to leave quarantine, (providing the result is negative).
 It typically takes from 1 – 3 days for test results to be collected.

 And of course, it is important to check any quarantine requirements in your home country.
 While Bali’s borders have opened without a quarantine requirement.
 You might find that when you return to your home country, you will need to to spend some time in quarantine or self-quarantine.

 Coronavirus has completely changed international travel as we knew it and the situation is constantly changing.
 If someone told you in 2019, that Bali would close international borders to tourists, well, I doubt you would have believed them.
 Yet, here we are.

 In my opinion, now that Bali has opened the borders to international tourists, it is unlikely that borders will close again.
 But of course, it is a possibility.
 So if you do plan to travel to Bali, it is important to keep checking the latest information.
-The most reliable information is that given by embassies or airlines themselves, specifically, Singapore airlines.

-But with a valid tourists visa and a negative coronavirus test.
-There shouldn’t be any issues entering Bali and Indonesia.
+But with a valid tourists visa and a negative coronavirus test; there shouldn’t be any issues entering Bali and Indonesia.

 When Will Bali Open Their Borders To International Tourists